CTFd/koth-agent/README.md

 This repository contains the KoTH Agent Server, source code and binaries as well as an example web application to show the interaction between the agent and a target server.

-- `dist` folder contains compiled agents for different operating systems.
+- `dist` folder contains compiled agents for different operating systems
-- `src` folder contains the source code for the agent.
+- `src` folder contains the source code for the agent
-- `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application).
+- `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application)

 ## How to use the agent